Chart Color Schemes

 In terms of cultural diversity, Woodcroft records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Woodcroft's population, born in Australia, was 78.4%, with 93.2% being citizens and 91.2% speaking English only at home.
-Christianity was the predominant religion, accounting for 40.0%.
-The 'Other' category comprised 1.0%, slightly higher than Greater Adelaide's 0.7%.
+Woodcroft's population, born in Australia, stands at 78.4%, with 93.2% being citizens and 91.2% speaking English only at home.
+Christianity is the predominant religion, accounting for 40.0% of Woodcroft's population.
+The 'Other' category comprises 1.0% compared to Greater Adelaide's 0.7%.

 Frequently Asked Questions - Diversity